-The Operations Support Division is responsible for Community Engagement, Traffic Enforcement, Evidence & Property, K9, Special Events, Training, Public Information, Information Technology, Communications, and Records.
+The Operations Support Division is responsible for Traffic Enforcement, Evidence & Property, K9, Special Events, Training, Information Technology, Communications, and Records.
 To learn more about the Operations Division's individual units or leadership, see below.

-The Communications Section is comprised of 10 Police Dispatchers, overseen by Dispatch Supervisors Matthew Fenton and Michelle Robinson.
-The Dispatch Supervisors are responsible for the day-to-day operation of the Communication Section and for overseeing the 10 Police Dispatchers.
+The Communications Section is comprised of 9 Police Dispatchers, overseen by Dispatch Supervisors Matthew Fenton and Laura Robles.
+The Dispatch Supervisor is responsible for the day-to-day operation of the Communication Section and for overseeing the 9 Police Dispatchers.
 The UAPD Police Dispatchers are responsible for answering 9-1-1 emergency calls, answering non-emergency calls, and the radio dispatching of UAPD personnel to calls for service.
 The phone calls UAPD receives can vary from simple police reports to life threatening situations.
 The Communications Section receives all phone calls on a state-of-the-art Next Generation Emergency 911 system.

 Dispatchers have the capability to transfer misdirected 911 calls to other 911 Centers within Pima County.
 Approximately 67,000 incoming and outgoing calls were routed through the UAPD Communication Center last year.